queue(3)

 - tures: singlylinked lists, singly-linked tail queues, lists, and tail

-1. Insertion of a new entry at the head of the list.
+- queues.
+All four structures support the following functionality: 1.
+Insertion of a new entry at the head of the list.
+2. Insertion of a new entry after any element in the

-3. O(1) removal of an entry from the head of the - list.
+- list.
+3. O(1) removal of an entry from the head of the

+- list.
 4. O(n) removal of any entry in the list.
+5. Forward traversal through the list.

-5. Forward traversal through the list. - Singly-linked lists are the simplest of the four data struc
+- Singly-linked lists are the simplest of the four data struc

 - tures and support only the above functionality.
 Singly-linked lists are

-applications with large datasets and few or no removals, or - for implementing a LIFO queue.
+- ideal for applications with large datasets and few or no removals, or

-1. Entries can be added at the end of a list.
+- Singly-linked tail queues add the following functionality: 1.
+Entries can be added at the end of a list.
+2. They may be concatenated.

-slower than singly-linked lists. - Singly-linked tailqs are ideal for applications with large
+- Singly-linked tailqs are ideal for applications with large

-few or no removals, or for implementing a FIFO queue. - All doubly linked types of data structures (lists and tail
+- All doubly linked types of data structures (lists and tail

-1. Insertion of a new entry before any element in - the list.
+- queues) additionally allow: 1.
+Insertion of a new entry before any element in

-2. O(1) removal of any entry in the list. - However:
+- the list.
+2. O(1) removal of any entry in the list.

 - Linked lists are the simplest of the doubly linked data

-1. Entries can be added at the end of a list.
+- Tail queues add the following functionality: 1.
+Entries can be added at the end of a list.
+2. They may be traversed backwards, from tail to

-3. They may be concatenated. - However:
+- head.
+3. They may be concatenated.

-1. All list insertions and removals must specify the - head of the
+- However: 1.
+All list insertions and removals must specify the

-list. - 2.
-Each head entry requires two pointers rather than
+- 2. Each head entry requires two pointers rather than

-slower than singly-linked lists. - In the macro definitions, TYPE is the name of a user defined
+- In the macro definitions, TYPE is the name of a user defined

-or TAILQ_ENTRY, named NAME.
-The argument HEADNAME is the - name of a user
+- LIST_ENTRY, or TAILQ_ENTRY, named NAME.
+The argument HEADNAME is the

-defined structure that must be declared using the macros - SLIST_HEAD,
+- name of a user defined structure that must be declared using the macros

-STAILQ_HEAD, LIST_HEAD, or TAILQ_HEAD.
-See the examples be - low for further explanation of how these macros are used.
+- low for further explanation of how these macros are used.

 SINGLY-LINKED LISTS